JoomiK/JoomiK.github.io/_posts/2016-8-5-sentiment.md

 ---
 layout: post
-title: Sentiment analysis of tweets
+title: Sentiment analysis of political tweets
 ---

 Here I used the Twitter API to collect tweets about Trump and Clinton, explored word co-occurrences, and performed sentiment analysis.